187. Union Horse - Reunion SB Straight Rye Whiskey Review

 Show Notes

-Jim Shannon and Mike Hyatt are back in Bourbon Road Studio 1A for another Craft Distillery Monday, and this week they are cracking open a very special bottle sent their way by friend of the show Wilson Torres out of the Chicago area.
-The bottle in question is a single barrel straight rye whiskey from Union Horse Distilling Company — a craft operation based in Lenexa, Kansas, just outside Kansas City — and it carries the barrel pick name "Chicago Sting."
-At 126.94 proof and five years old from a 100% rye mash bill, this is not a whiskey that plays it safe, and Jim and Mike are here to find out exactly what it has to say.
+Jim Shannon and Mike Hyatt are back in the Big Jim Shannon Bar and Lounge for another Craft Distillery Monday, and this week they're diving into a bottle sent their way by friend of the show Wilson Torres out of the Chicago area.
+The bottle in question is a single barrel, 100% rye whiskey from Union Horse Distilling Company — a craft operation based in Lenexa, Kansas, just outside of Kansas City.
+It's a five-year-old expression that came off the still at a whopping 126.94 proof, and it carries the barrel pick name "Chicago Sting," a nod to the Windy City's storied gangster era.

 On the Tasting Mat: